 Even as this year’s corn crop in Kansas was poor (or in some cases, nonexistent), this time of year still prompts some end-of-the-year tax planning for many farmers, such as buying that new tractor or pre-paying for seed and fertilizer.
 However, if a farmer has charitable intent, there is another great strategy from which both they and their favorite charity can benefit.

 Direct contributions of farm products (grain, cattle) to charitable organizations is an often-overlooked gifting strategy.
-The in-kind contribution given directly to the charity is deductible for the full market value of the product at the time of the gift.
+The full market value of an in-kind contribution given directly to the charity can be excluded from Schedule F farm income.
 Furthermore, the farmer can still claim the expenses it took to raise the product.
 This includes deductions for feed, seed, fertilizer, etc.

-Any charitable deduction still has to make it over the standard deduction floor to be of any tax advantage ($24,000 in 2018).
-However, even if they can’t use the charitable deduction to itemize, the farmer doesn’t have to claim the sale of the product as income but can still deduct the expenses.
-Thus, if the farmer is over the standard deduction and can itemize, they can get a double benefit from this strategy.
+Any charitable deduction still has to make it over the standard deduction floor to be of any tax advantage ($24,000 in 2018 for Married Filing Jointly).
+Because of this, it may not be the best strategy to sell the crops and then donate cash at the risk of not being able to itemize and deduct the cash contribution.
+However, if the farmer instead makes a direct gift of farm product inventory, the farmer does not have to claim the sale of the product as income but can still deduct the expenses.

 So when you see this year’s Harvest Moon rising in the sky, be thankful for our farmers and the light that the moon provides.